Walter Irving Scott: The Phantom of the Card table

-While Scott occupied himself with his music, McGuire had been boasting to the magicians in New York about his other skills, claiming he knew a card cheater who could beat the lot of them.

-Eventually Downs asked McGuire to set up a demonstration and it was arranged for June 14, 1930.
-Scott had nothing to gain from going to New York and made the trip largely as a favour to McGuire.

-Some of the finest card men of the era had gathered in the home of Al Baker.
-T. Nelson Downs was there and others included Cardini and Max Holden.
-Scott proceeded to impress some of the world's most knowledgeable and skilled sleight of hand artists with his supreme skills.
-He astonished them for the rest of the evening with feats of cardmanship they had only dreamt about.
-He performed feats of advanced sleights, dealing poker hands, card cheating and repeated these effects again and again, sometimes blindfolded.
+While Scott occupied himself with his music, McGuire had been spreading word to the magicians in New York about his other skills, claiming he knew a card cheater who could beat any of them.
+Eventually Downs asked McGuire to set up a demonstration, which was arranged for June 14, 1930.
+Scott made the trip largely as a favour to McGuire.
+A number of the most skilled card men of the era gathered in the home of Al Baker, including T. Nelson Downs, Cardini, and Max Holden.
+Scott proceeded to impress the group throughout the evening with his cardmanship skills, including advanced sleights, dealing poker hands and card cheating, including while blindfolded.

-In the July 1930 issue of The Sphinx, the most prestigious US conjuring journal, Max Holden stated: "Without a doubt Walter Scott is the cleverest man with a pack of cards in the world."

-After performing again for Cardini at his home, where a mysterious photo of 'The Phantom' with his hood still on originated (most likely taken by Cardini himself), the general attitude among the 'New York Inner Circle' was that Walter Scott was the new king of cards.
-An almost supernaturally skilled cardsman.
+In the July 1930 issue of leading US conjuring journal, The Sphinx, Max Holden stated: "Without a doubt Walter Scott is the cleverest man with a pack of cards in the world."
+He also performed again for Cardini at his home, where a photo of 'The Phantom' with his hood still on was taken, most likely taken by Cardini himself.
+Walter Scott's reputation among the 'New York Inner Circle' was as the new 'king of cards'.